 Hagerstown has excellent potential to be a city where many people ride bicycles daily for commute and recreation.
 There is a high level of residential development within two to three miles of the City Center business and commercial district that could be served by a safe bicycle network.
 Bicycle traffic is usually generated where residential areas are close to accessible destinations.
 In addition, accommodating additional population growth means more automobiles and the need for additional parking.
 Providing a safe and effective bicycle transportation system can help reduce the number of vehicles on the streets and the need for more parking.

 Bicycle Master Plan (BMP)

-The BMP seeks to make Hagerstown bicycle friendly and promote bicycling by constructing a comprehensive network of bike lanes and routes.
-The BMP comprehensively evaluates the City and provides recommendations for an extensive bike network.
+The BMP seeks to make Hagerstown bicycle-friendly and promote bicycling by constructing a comprehensive network of bike lanes and routes.
+The BMP comprehensively evaluates the City and recommends an extensive bike network.
 This plan also emphasizes safety, education, and encouragement programs as key components of success.

-A new BMP was developed in 2016 and updated and built upon the BMP completed in 2010.
-The City obtained vital input from the community through a public survey as well as a public meeting on April 6, 2016.
+A new BMP was developed in 2016, updated, and built upon the BMP completed in 2010.
+The City obtained vital input from the community through a public survey and a public meeting on April 6, 2016.
 These comments were reviewed and, as appropriate, embedded in the final Bicycle Master Plan document.
-The final plan is available here for your review, use and sharing with others.
+The final plan is available here for your review, use, and sharing with others.
 The City Council approved the plan on May 24, 2016.
-Please call the Department of Parks & Engineering at (301)739-8577 ext.
-125 if you have any questions, or email the City Engineer Rodney Tissue.
+Please call the Engineering Department at (301)739-8577 ext.
+125 if you have any questions, or email the City Engineer Jim Bender.